Define Torts and its essential elements Law of Torts in India

 In this case, the defendant established a school in the same neighborhood as the plaintiff’s school.
 The defendant even lowered the school’s fees.
 This was not a tort case because the plaintiff suffered the only loss of money and none of his legal rights were breached.

-The difference between Injuria sine damnum and Damnum sine injuria
+difference between Injuria sine damnum & Damnum sine injuria

-1. On the one hand, there is no physical harm or actual harm on the side of the plaintiff in the situation of Injuria sine damnum but there is actual harm and damage on the side of the plaintiff in the case of Damnum sine injuria.
+1. There is no physical harm or actual harm on the side of the plaintiff in the situation of Injuria sine damnum but there is actual harm and damage on the side of the plaintiff in the case of Damnum sine injuria.

 2. Second, in the instance of Injuria sine damnum, the party probably suffers a violation of their legal rights, whereas there is no such violation in the instance of Damnum sine injuria.